Features

 Dashboard

-The EventSentry Dashboard shows you the overall health status of one or more servers at a glance with easy to read gauges.
-The dashboard is also available as a widget that can be placed on your desktop.
+The highly customizable EventSentry Dashboard shows you the overall health status of your network at a glance with easy to read status and historical tiles.
 The dashboard shows you the following information:

 • Heartbeat Status